Esri/arcgis-experience-builder-sdk-resources/samples/widgets/statistic-client-side-output/README.md

 ## How it works

-1. In `setting.tsx`, use `DataSourceSelector` to allow the user to select an origin data source.

-2. In `setting.tsx`, declare output data source inside `onChange` callback of `DataSourceSelector`.
+In `setting.tsx`, use `DataSourceSelector` to allow the user to select an origin data source.
+Next declare the output data source inside `onChange` callback of `DataSourceSelector`.

 ```ts
 // Let framework know which data source current widget is using and which data source current widget is the output.